infdim1996/infdim1996.github.io/README.md

 ## Personal Academic Homepage

 Hi, I'm Qi Li.
+I'm now an research assistant in HKUST.
 My current research interests are in Large Language Model (LLM) , Machine Learning System (MLsys), and Adversarial Learning.
 Any collaboration is welcomed, feel free to drop me an e-mail.

 ## Profile